The Nutcracker: Ethnic stereotypes and cultural misattribution

+In the United States, commentary emerged in the 2010s about the Chinese and Arabian characteristic dances.
+In a 2014 article titled "Sorry, 'The Nutcracker' Is Racist", writer Alice Robb panned the typical choreography of the Chinese dance as white people wearing "harem pants and a straw hat, eyes painted to look slanted" and "wearing chopsticks in their black wigs"; the Arabian dance, she said, has a woman who "slinks around the stage in a belly shirt, bells attached to her ankles".
+Similarly, dance professor Jennifer Fisher at the University of California, Irvine, complained in 2018 about the use in the Chinese dance of "bobbing, subservient 'kowtow' steps, Fu Manchu mustaches, and, especially, the often-used saffron-tinged makeup, widely known as 'yellowface.'"

-In 2013, Dance Magazine printed the opinions of three directors.
-Ronald Alexander of Steps on Broadway and The Harlem School of the Arts said the characters in some of the dances were "borderline caricatures, if not downright demeaning".
-He also said some productions had made changes to improve this.
-In the Arabian dance, for example, it was not necessary to portray a woman as a "seductress", showing too much skin.
-Alexander tried a more positive portrayal of the Chinese, but this was replaced by the more traditional version, despite positive reception.
-Stoner Winslett of the Richmond Ballet said The Nutcracker was not racist and that her productions had a "diverse cast".
-Donald Byrd of Spectrum Dance Theater saw the ballet as Eurocentric and not racist.
-Chloe Angyal, in Feministing, referred to "unbelievably offensive racial and ethnic stereotypes".
+In 2013, Dance Magazine printed the opinions of three directors: Ronald Alexander of Steps on Broadway and The Harlem School of the Arts said the characters in some of the dances were "borderline caricatures, if not downright demeaning", and that some productions had made changes to improve this; Stoner Winslett of the Richmond Ballet said The Nutcracker was not racist and that her productions had a "diverse cast"; and Donald Byrd of Spectrum Dance Theater saw the ballet as Eurocentric and not racist.
 Some people who have performed in productions of the ballet do not see a problem because they are continuing what is viewed as "a tradition".
-According to George Balanchine, "Coffee" was a sensuous belly dance intended for the fathers, not the children.
+According to George Balanchine, the Arabian dance was a sensuous belly dance intended for the fathers, not the children.

-In The New Republic in 2014, Alice Robb described white people wearing "harem pants and a straw hat, eyes painted to look slanted" and "wearing chopsticks in their black wigs" in the Chinese dance.
-The Arabian dance, she said, has a woman who "slinks around the stage in a belly shirt, bells attached to her ankles".
-One of the problems, Robb said, was the use of white people to play non-white roles, because of the directors' desire for everyone to look the same.
-Among the attempts to change the dances were Austin McCormick making the Arabian dance into a pole dance, and San Francisco Ballet and Pittsburgh Ballet Theater changing the Chinese dance to a dragon dance.
+Among the attempts to change the dances in the United States were Austin McCormick making the Arabian dance into a pole dance, and San Francisco Ballet and Virginia Ballet Company & School changing the Chinese dance to a dragon dance.
+Georgina Pazcoguin of the New York City Ballet and former dancer Phil Chan started the "Final Bow for Yellowface" movement and created a web site which explained the history of the practices and suggested changes.
+One of their points was that only the Chinese dance made dancers look like an ethnic group other than the one they belonged to.
+The New York City Ballet went on to drop geisha wigs and makeup and change some dance moves.
+Some other ballet companies followed.